Can you believe that Easter is almost upon us? I love Easter. It is my favorite holiday even over Christmas.

 36. Candy Filled Easter Egg Carton Chicks

 I love this craft.
-It is really unique, inexpensive, and actually rather cool to look at.
+It is really unique, inexpensive, and rather cute to look at.
 The idea is that you use part of an egg carton to be the chick.

 37. Marshmallow Easter Bunny Craft

-My youngest actually completed this craft in preschool.
+My youngest completed this craft in preschool.
 Thank goodness for Pinterest, right?

 38. Paper Plate Chick

 We’ve already made a paper plate chick above.
 This one is even easier.
-It would be a perfect fit for smaller kids or for moms (like me) that are the craftiest.
-(I may have just made up a word.)
+It would be a perfect fit for smaller kids or for moms (like me) that are the best in craftwork.

 39. Bunny Clothespins

-Again, I’m not sure of the crafting genius that came up with this awesome and simple craft, but they did.
-And for that, I’m thankful!
+Again, I’m not sure of the crafting genius that came up with this amazing and simple craft, but they did.
+And for that, I’m thankful.

 41. Stamped Easter Egg Craft